USAJOBS/help-center/how-to/account/profile/index.md

 tags: [account, profile, create, support-profile]
 ---

-You need to create and complete a profile to apply to jobs, save searches and save jobs.
-But first, you need to create a login.gov account.
+You must complete your profile to apply to jobs on USAJOBS.
+If you are receiving a message that states:

-To create and complete a profile:

-1. Follow the steps to [create a login.gov account](https://login.usajobs.gov/Access/Transition) and click **Continue to USAJOBS** at the end.
-2. Click **Create Profile** (if you don't already have one) when you're back at USAJOBS.
-3. Complete all the required fields in the **Contact** and **Eligibility** sections.

-We recommend you also fill out the other sections of your profile, because we can use this information to improve your job search results.

-## Applying to a job and see this message?

 > You must complete the required sections of your profile before you can submit this application.

-This means your profile isn't complete.
-Click **Continue to Profile** and complete all the required fields in **Contact** and **Eligibility**.
+click the **Continue to Profile** button.
+Complete all the required fields within the four sections of your Profile, including:

+1. Contact
+2. Eligibility
+3. Demographics
+4. Preferences